Melecio-Leyva/100-Day-Code-Challenge-python/README.md

 Day 69 applying Flask WTF forms instead of HTML forms, Part 2 bootstap/ flask</br>
 Day 70 made my own flask app using wtforms to make a library of books.</br>
 Day 71 re-learning git, and hub commands, git add, commit, push, branch, and remove.</br>
-Day 72 building my own restful api.
+Day 72 building my own restful api.</br>
+Day 73 Created my own API using Flask and python, and SQLAlchemy for database, and used Postman to create post and get requests.